 If you have an enlarged labia minora and it isn’t causing you any problems or discomfort, you really don’t need to do anything.
-However, if it is irritated and painful, or you just don’t feel attractive or comfortable about it, seek the advice of a qualified plastic surgeon for advice.
+However, if it is irritated and uncomfortable, or you just don’t feel attractive or comfortable about it, seek the advice of a qualified plastic surgeon for advice.

 A procedure called labiaplasty can be performed by a skilled plastic surgeon.
-Its endless benefits helps you to reshape your labia minora or majora There are three different types of labiaplasty surgeries available:
+Its endless benefits helps you to reshape your labia minora or majora.
+There are three different types of labiaplasty surgeries available:

 - The De-epithelialization Technique.
 Similar to the Trim Technique except that inner labial tissue is removed, as opposed to the tissue on the outer edge.
 The incision is then sutured closed.